Why this story? Why now? A Workshop Series on Storytelling with Rani Sanderson of StoryCentre Canada

 Stories are universal and everyone has many.
 This introductory webinar will give an overview of personal storytelling use in non-profit work, with a focus on environmental issues.
 We will touch on what makes a good story, as well as how stories can be used.
 The purpose of this webinar is to be a first step in your storytelling journey and introduce you to some of the concepts and practices of storytelling for positive change.

-Storytelling: A Three-Part Webinar Series
+Storytelling: A Three-Part Workshop Series

 Includes access to a recording (same day) of each webinar and presentation slides.
 Please note, all participants will receive a confirmation email from Eventbrite and a link to join the webinar through Zoom.

 “If you miss a session – even the first one or two – don’t despair as we’ll catch you up with a recording(s) & presentation slides of what you missed upon receiving your series registration.”